sherochan/sheryl-toh-resume-v2/README.md

 ## Fixes
 - make it more mobile friendly
 - tidy up codes
+- Changed router from BrowserRouter to HashRouter for a quick fix on the refreshing routing issue
+- change favicon

 ## Issues
-- refreshing it does not work.
-To change the router used
+-  Using hashrouter might affect SEO, refer to https://stackoverflow.com/questions/27928372/react-router-urls-dont-work-when-refreshing-or-writing-manually